 Jury: Vermont man guilty of murder in wrong-way crash

-BURLINGTON, Vt. – A jury found a Vermont man guilty of murder charges in the deaths of five teenagers Wednesday caused when he drove the wrong way on an interstate highway.
+BURLINGTON, Vt. – A Vermont jury on Wednesday found a wrong-way driver who claimed he was on a secret mission guilty of murder in the deaths of five teenagers killed on an interstate highway.

-The jury returned the verdict in the case of Steven Bourgoin on its second day of deliberations following a two-week trial in Vermont Superior Court in Burlington.

-The jury rejected the claim by Bourgoin that he was insane at the time of the October 2016 crash on Interstate 89 in Williston.

-Bourgoin, 38, had pleaded not guilty to five counts of second-degree murder and other charges stemming from the crash.
+The jury's verdict against Steven Bourgoin came on the second day of deliberations following a two-week trial.
+Bourgoin, 38, had pleaded not guilty to five counts of second-degree murder and other charges.
 He faces 20-years to life in prison on each count.

+Defense attorneys acknowledged that Bourgoin caused the October 2016 crash but said he was insane at the time.
+Jurors rejected that claim.

+Chittenden County State's attorney Sarah George said she was grateful "for such a diligent and thoughtful jury" and for the bravery and courage of parents and families of the victims who attended the court proceedings.

+"We'd like it to be about the kids now and no more about Steven Bourgoin," Sarah Zschau said.

+Colleen Ovelman said she is relieved to put this part of the tragedy behind her "so I can move beyond focusing on my son Eli's death and go to focus on his life and the beautiful person that he was."

-Bourgoin's attorneys acknowledged that he caused the crash but said he was insane at the time.
-Psychiatrists testified that in the days leading up to the crash, Bourgoin thought he was on a secret mission, believing he was in danger and thinking he was getting inferences from lights, radios and television static about what to do.
+During the trial, psychiatrists said that in the days leading up to the crash, Bourgoin thought he was on a secret mission, believing he was in danger and thinking he was getting inferences from lights, radios and television static about what to do.

 Prosecutors countered that Bourgoin was troubled at the time of the crash, grappling with custody, relationship and financial issues, but his condition did not meet the legal definition of being insane.

-During the trial, prosecutors outlined how Bourgoin left his home that night, got onto I-89 going south and then turned around, approaching 90 miles (144 kilometers) per hour north in the southbound lane.
+They outlined how Bourgoin left his home that night, got onto Interstate 89 going south and then turned around, approaching 90 miles (144 kilometers) per hour north in the southbound lane.
 He collided with the car that carried the teenagers in Williston.

 After the initial crash, Bourgoin allegedly stole a Williston police cruiser and again headed south on the interstate before turning around and crashing again into vehicles at the original crash scene.